zertyz/reactive-messaging/PLANNING.md

    (which is, actually, the connection state) matches the hard coded values
 5) Idem for the server version of this test
 6) Address all the TODO 2024-01-03 comments (allowing clients to reuse previous states, which is not currently possible today)
+7) Move `peer.id` to the connection and refactor all related code

 **(n8)** 2024-01-04: Introduce binary messages:
 1) Use RKYV for serialization (the fastest & more flexible among current options, after a chat gpt & bard research)